 If you’re wanting to improve your compost pile, you need to know about the best brown material for great compost!

 Brown can be known as “boring.”
-And as you look at this list, you’ll find there’s a lot of “trash” on it.
+And as you look at this list of the best brown material for great compost, you’ll find there’s a lot of “trash” on it.

 The green side of composting is much more fun.
 Keep reading for the green compost list because you need to know the best green items to mix with your browns.
 The two really needs to be mixed together for best results.
 Why?